-Bob Holton was elected to the SAJC Board in November 2015 and has been a member for more than 20 years.
+Bob Holton was elected to the SAJC Board in November 2015, elected as Chairman in January 2020 and has been a member for more than 20 years.

 Bob has a long association with racing and was a licensed bookmaker for 26 years.
 For 8 years he was the Chairman of the South Australian Bookmakers’ League and represented SA in National Conferences.
 He and his wife Chris part own a number of racehorses and greatly enjoy the thrills and friendships involved.

 Bob was the Managing Director of successful retail lighting businesses for 37 years.
 He is determined to use his lived experiences in racing and business to work cooperatively with other Board Members to promote the best interests of members and stakeholders.

 Steve was elected to the Board at the AGM held on 30 November 2019.
 He held Executive positions in TAFE and Education, has worked as a Consultant in Education, Training and Leadership here and overseas.
 He now does extensive voluntary work with Vinnies and also as a JP in Courts and in the community.
 He is a regular racegoer and part owns a number of horses.

 John Keen – Deputy Vice Chairman, Chair of Risk & Governance Committee